fernandocamargo/money/README.md

 - Applying [React's core philosophy](https://react.dev/learn/thinking-in-react) (composition)
 - Designing for the [pit of success](https://blog.codinghorror.com/falling-into-the-pit-of-success/) (easy to extend, hard to break)
 - Prioritizing developer experience (simple, powerful, predictable)
+- Understanding when to improve implementation while preserving architecture

 The result: a component that's **more flexible** and **less complex** than traditional approaches.

 **That's the paradox worth showcasing**.

+> [!TIP]
+> **For Interviewers**: The use of RegExp parsing instead of `formatToParts()` demonstrates an important skill—knowing when implementation details can be improved while the core architecture remains sound.
+The compositional pattern is the valuable insight here; the parsing mechanism is just an implementation detail that can evolve with the platform.